gaborrosta/MathMaze/README.md

 You can run the tests with the `./gradlew test` command.

-### The frontend
+### Frontend

 The frontend is a React application.
 It is built with Visual Studio Code and npm.
 The project is hosted with Firebase Hosting at [`https://mathmaze.rostagabor.com`](https://mathmaze.rostagabor.com).

-For development, you can run the application locally by executing the `npm start` command.
+For development, you can run the application locally by executing the `npm start` command after you installed npm.
 The application will be available at `http://localhost:3000`.
 But first, you need to install the dependencies with the `npm install` command.

 You can run the tests with the `npm test` command.
 Running the `npm test -- --coverage` command will create a coverage folder.

 To generate a production build, you can run the `npm run build` command.

 To deploy the application to Firebase, you can run the `firebase deploy` command.

+## Digits folder

+The digits folder contains the data and Python scripts used to extend the MNIST dataset with the collected numbers.